 It's easy to receive web form submissions from your website and it’s also relatively painless to track each submission as a conversion goal in Google Analytics.
 However, WhatConverts makes tracking form submissions in Analytics even simpler.
 Utilizing tracking forms in Analytics enables you to see how many conversions you receive from each traffic/marketing source.

 At WhatConverts, we developed an even better solution based on a need to capture ALL marketing contact methods seeing as how more than 90% of leads generated are captured through web forms and phone calls.

-In Analytics, you do not have the ability to tie individual leads into all your other data, which includes tracing the users contact information back to the original marketing source.
+In Analytics, you do not have the ability to tie individual leads into all your other data, which includes tracking the user's contact information back to the original marketing source.
 When evaluating marketing campaigns, it is pertinent you know where specific leads came from, be it a marketing source or campaign.
-Ultimately, tracking conversion goals in analytics doesn’t tell you if the leads were good or bad.
+Ultimately, tracking conversion goals in analytics doesn't tell you if the leads were good or bad.
 If you want to track a specific lead with full details back to its source, Google Analytics is not the answer.

 WhatConverts provides this functionality and makes it easier to setup goal conversions by allowing you to see leads with their full details through one click.

 WhatConverts customers are using our solution to make better marketing decisions.
 Companies are now able to run campaigns with the ability to evaluate leads from each campaign effortlessly, with complete lead history from testing different Google AdWords campaigns or two competing magazine websites.
 Now, you can track all phone calls, web forms and chats back to the source, campaign and keyword.

 WhatConverts allows you to explore campaigns that generate a lot of leads more in-depth, even figuring out that half those leads were solicitations.
 On the other hand, you can also determine that a campaign that generated only a few leads was worth it because those leads represented substantial value.
 Previously, these kind of insights were hidden or required expensive marketing software.